27 November 2023

 The testing pyramid comprises three tiers:

-the base, representing unit testing; the middle layer, which involves integration testing; and the top layer, dedicated to end-to-end testing.
+the top layer, dedicated to end-to-end testing.

 In the integration layer, interface testing occurs, examining the interactions between various components or services within an application.